The Meaning of Digital Transformation in the Retail Industry: Examples, Benefits & Trends

 Because while other industries like entertainment, financial services, manufacturing, etc. are able to more logically apply technology to their business, one thing that hasn’t changed about retail is, at its core, it still requires the physical transfer of goods directly to the hands of a consumer.
 And, as a recent Forbes article put it, “You can’t yet digitize a sweater,” nor can you understand the touch-and-feel of fabric through a screen.
 For now, these facts will remain true for the foreseeable future.

-In this article, we’ll explore some of the digital transformation trends retailers need to know, highlight how successful retailers are making digital changes that deeply impact their business, and define a few areas where Ionic’s technology can help.
+In this article, we’ll explore some of the digital transformation trends in retail, highlight some successful examples of digital transformation in retail and the impact it's having on these businesses, and define a few areas where Ionic’s technology can help.

 The Retail Landscape